 Make a retaining wall even more practical by adding warm LED lights into the structure.
 These will not only light your path home at night but will also create ambience.

 This is perhaps my favourite idea to incorporate an outdoor kitchen as part of a retaining wall.
 You might also like to view our blog on outdoor kitchens.

 If you’ve got the space, why not incorporate something a little bit out of the box like a fancy water feature?
 It’s a calming feature to have in your front or backyard that will make for a peaceful oasis on a stressful day.
 You can also add goldfish to add some colour and life to your pond.

 26. Turn it into a vertical planter

-Forget boring, turn your retaining wall into a vertical planter by adding succulents into the gaps between the stones.
-The great thing about succulents is that they multiply, so you have the option of growing your greenery into a pretty impressive natural feature wall!
+Forget boring, turn your retaining wall into a vertical planter by adding succulents or other plants into the gaps between the stones.
+The great thing about succulents is that they are so low maintenance, so you have the option of easily growing your greenery into a pretty impressive natural feature wall!

 27. Include bench seating

 Don’t waste any space!
 Make the most of your sturdy retaining wall by incorporating a place to sit.
 A seat works especially well over the top of retaining walls that have been used for garden edging.
 You’ll no longer have to gaze at your flowers from afar but can enjoy your garden from your own little haven.